This post may contain affiliate links. See my disclosure policy.

 - Stir the Brussels sprouts occasionally to prevent burning, but some caramelization is ok.

 - Brussels sprouts are thick.
 They’re essentially mini cabbages.
-I highly recommend chopping each cabbage in half or, for especially large Brussels sprouts, chop them in quarters.
+I highly recommend chopping each cabbage in half, or, for especially large Brussels sprouts, into quarters.

 - Use a large sauté pan.
 Give these beauties some room to breathe.

-- Sautéeing will not yield soft and mushy Brussels sprouts.
-That’s ok, a little bite in the middle is actually delicious just make sure to nail the seasoning.
+- Sautéing will not yield soft, mushy Brussels sprouts.
+That’s ok, a little bite in the middle is actually delicious, just make sure to nail the seasoning.

-- Add the butter and garlic and lemon after the Brussels sprouts have been cooked.
+- Add the butter, garlic, and lemon after the Brussels sprouts have been cooked.
 It kinda seals it all together.

 - Get creative (if you want to).
 This recipe is the perfect basic Sautéed Brussels Sprout recipe.
-However, if you’re looking for something with a little something more, don’t be afraid to add some cooked bacon or parmesan cheese.
+However, if you’re looking for something with a little more, don’t be afraid to add cooked bacon or Parmesan.

 - Roasted Brussels Sprouts